Our Lady of Good Counsel High School (New Jersey)

-Our Lady of Good Counsel High School was a private, Roman Catholic high school in Newark, in Essex County, New Jersey, United States.
+Our Lady of Good Counsel High School was a private, Roman Catholic high school in Newark, in Essex County, in the U.S. state of New Jersey.

 Opened as a four-year high school in September 1925, the school closed in June 2006 due to declining enrollment and increasing financial deficits.
 A new school, Christ the King Preparatory School, opened on the site in September 2007.
+Christ the King, later known as Christo Rey Newark High School, closed in 2020.

 Athletics

 The basketball team won the Non-Public Group A state championship in 1934 (defeating St. Mary High School of Rutherford in the tournament final) and 1940 (vs. Camden Catholic High School).
-Down by 10 points in the middle of the fourth quarter, the 1940 team mounted a furious comeback to win the Group II private schools title (since reclassified as Non-Public A) with a 41-39 win against Camden Catholic in the championship game played at the Elizabeth Armory.
+Down by 10 points in the middle of the fourth quarter, the 1940 team mounted a furious comeback to win the Group II private schools title (since reclassified as Non-Public A) with a 41–39 win against Camden Catholic in the championship game played at the Elizabeth Armory.

-The boys track team won the Non-Public Group A spring track state championship in 1935-1940.
+The boys track team won the Non-Public Group A spring / outdoor track state championship in 1935–1940.
+The streak of six consecutive titles is tied for fourth longest.

-The boys track team won the indoor track Non-Public Group I/II state championship in 1940.
+The boys track team won the indoor / winter track Non-Public Group I/II state championship in 1940.

 The boys cross country running team won the Non-Public Group A state championship in 1951.